Economy of Colombia

-The economy of Colombia is the fourth largest in Latin America as measured by gross domestic product.
-Colombia has experienced a historic economic boom over the last decade.
+The economy of Colombia is the fourth largest in Latin America as measured by gross domestic product and the third-largest economy in South America.
 Throughout most of the 20th century, Colombia was Latin America's 4th and 3rd largest economy when measured by nominal GDP, real GDP, GDP (PPP), and real GDP at chained PPPs.
-Between 2012 and 2014, it became the 3rd largest in Latin America by nominal GDP.
-As of 2018, the GDP (PPP) per capita has increased to over US$14,000, and real gross domestic product at chained PPPs increased from US$250 billion in 1990 to nearly US$800 billion.
+Between 2012 and 2014, it became the third largest in Latin America by nominal GDP.
+As of 2024, the GDP (PPP) per capita has increased to over US$19,000, and real gross domestic product at chained PPPs increased from US$250 billion in 1990 to over US$1 trillion in 2024.
 Poverty levels were as high as 65% in 1990, but decreased to under 30% by 2014, and 27% by 2018.
 They decreased by an average of 1.35% per year since 1990.

 Petroleum is Colombia's main export, representing over 45% of Colombia's exports.
-Manufacturing represents nearly 12% of Colombia's exports, and grows at a rate of over 10% a year.
+Manufacturing represents nearly 12% of Colombia's exports and grows at a rate of over 10% a year.
 Colombia has the fastest growing information technology industry in the world, and has the longest fibre optic network in Latin America.
 Colombia also has one of the largest shipbuilding industries in the world outside Asia.

-Modern industries like shipbuilding, electronics, automobile, tourism, construction, and mining, grew dramatically during the 2000s and 2010s.
+Modern industries like shipbuilding, electronics, automobile, tourism, construction, and mining grew dramatically during the 2000s and 2010s.
 However, most of Colombia's exports are still commodity-based.
 Colombia is Latin America's 2nd-largest producer of domestically made electronics and appliances, following Mexico.
-Colombia had the fastest-growing major economy in the Western world in 2014, behind only China worldwide.